auth0/open-source-template/README.md

 ## Documentation

 This section should describe the documentation contained within this repo as well as links to other helpful pages.
+Full documentation for the library should not, ideally, be located in the repo README and must not be duplicated from somewhere else.
+If the README is being updated to adhere to these guidelines and the documentation only exists in the readme, consider moving it to a docs page or a Quickstart.

 Consider adding:

 - How to generate documentation in the project (if applicable)
 - Links to Quickstarts and sample projects